Molly's Pilgrim

 Molly's Pilgrim is a 1985 American short film directed by Jeffrey D. Brown, based on the children's book of the same title by Barbara Cohen, who also appeared in the film as a crossing guard.

+Summary

+A nine-year old Jewish-Russian student's experience in America where she is ostracized by her classmates and her school assignment on making a puppet based on Thanksgiving characters alongside teaching everyone the true meaning of said holiday.

+Reception and legacy

-It won an Oscar in 1986 for Best Short Subject.
+It won the Oscar in 1986 for Best Short Subject.

+It was also spoofed by RiffTrax on November 26, 2024.